mxcube/mxcubecore/docs/source/dev/hwobj_signals.md

 :Created: 20240318

-MXCuBE relies heavily on signals beeing emmited and listened to by many elements.
+MXCuBE relies heavily on signals being emitted and listened to by many elements.
 For example, a hardware object may listen to other lower level hardware objects in order to update values after some calculation.
-But it is also critical in the UI (both web and QT), in both cases they expect periodic signal updates for displaying the most recent information to the user (e.g. motor positions, data collection state, etc.)
+But it is also critical in the UI (both web and Qt), in both cases they expect periodic signal updates for displaying the most recent information to the user (e.g. motor positions, data collection state, etc.)

 ## Implementation

-Depending on the installed modules signals are emitted using [Louie](https://pypi.org/project/Louie/) or [PyDispatcher](https://pypi.org/project/PyDispatcher/).
+Depending on the installed modules, signals are emitted using [Louie](https://pypi.org/project/Louie/) or [PyDispatcher](https://pypi.org/project/PyDispatcher/).
 The former being based on the later.
 The developer does not need to deal with the differences between those two modules as it is already being handled in the file [dispatcher](https://github.com/mxcube/mxcubecore/blob/develop/mxcubecore/dispatcher.py).
- **_NOTE:_**  can we remove of of those dependencies?
+ **_NOTE:_**  can we remove any of those dependencies?

 > PyDispatcher provides the Python programmer with a multiple-producer-multiple-consumer signal registration and routing infrastructure for use in multiple contexts